Institut Latihan Perindustrian Kuala Lumpur: Campus and facilities

 ILPKL has over 30 blocks of buildings.
 Blocks of workshops and classrooms are separated.
 This is done to allow the students to concentrate without noises generated by power tools etc. in the workshops.
 The main academic building is next to the Bahagian Pengurusan Pelajar dan Latihan (Students and Training Management Department) block.
 It consists of three levels.
 Level 1 is where the computer laboratories for ICT and computer aided design subjects are situated.
 Level 2 is dedicated for common subjects faculty (physics, mathematics, English, Islamic studies) while level 3 is for the core subjects.

 The institute is well equipped with modern and sophisticated training facilities worth millions of Ringgits including a dynamometer machine, autotronic laboratory and imported vehicles for automotive department.
 A diesel calibration laboratory is also provided and rented by certain private college with an absence of such equipments.
 There is a main hall, computer laboratories, mosque which is opened to public, cafeteria, two-level dining hall, an auditorium with a capacity of 400, kiosk and library.
 Certain classrooms are also provided with air-conditioners.

 They also have well sports facilities such as soccer and netball fields, and courts for volleyball, futsal, tennis, takraw and badminton.
-ILPKL has more than 10 buildings for accommodation including for students, lecturers, staff, guests and director.
-Male students live in a room for two, except for freshmen who are required to live in the dormitory system, similar to MIT.
-Three blocks are dedicated for male students while two for females.
-The student hostels are provided with televisions, satellite channel service, washing machines, water coolers and heaters and study rooms.
-Wi-Fi is also available.
-Transportation of ILPKL including buses, lorry, van and car.